BenKarmay/benkarmay.github.io/_posts/2023-02-27-VM-Template-Creation.md

 ## Intro

 This article aims to highlight and walk through important sanitation techniques when working with Virtual Machines.
 Namely, stopping the duplication of Machine-ID and SSH Host-Key during Virtual Machine creation from a template.
-We will explore customisation of OS distribution, installing applications and utilities, and optimising system configurations per use case requirements.
+We will also explore customisation of OS distribution, installing applications and utilities, and optimising system configurations for use case requirements.

 Evolving specialised setups and configurations can be organic or prescriptive as desired.
 You can strip down or bulk up whatever the use-case requirements but there are important baseline delineations to know and adhere to as a given.